dnsimple/dnsimple-node/README.md

 We highly recommend testing against our [sandbox environment](https://developer.dnsimple.com/sandbox/) before using our production environment.
 This will allow you to avoid real purchases, live charges on your credit card, and reduce the chance of your running up against rate limits.

 The client supports both the production and sandbox environment.
-To switch to sandbox pass the sandbox API host using the `base_url` option when you construct the client:
+To switch to sandbox pass the sandbox API host using the `baseUrl` property when you construct the client:

 ```javascript
 const { DNSimple } = require("dnsimple");